PelleLille/hsl-docs/functions.rst

   :return: if the key was removed
   :rtype: boolean

-.. function:: memory_entry(key, callback)

-  Return the value of key in the memory store.
-If the entry doesn't exist it will be added to the store from the return value of the callback function (called with the key as argument).

-  :param string key: the memory key
-  :param function callback: a callback function
-  :return: the value of key
-  :rtype: any

 .. function:: memory_exists(key, [callback])

   Check if a key in the memory store exists.
 If the key existed the callback (if provided) will be called with the key and the old value as arguments.